tud-amr/localPlannerBench/docs/source/example.rst

 In the above line, the argument ``--exp results/<name_experiment>`` tells the postProcessor which experiment to process.
 Key-performance-indicators are listed behind ``-k`` option.
 The flag ``--plot`` that a plot of the trajectory should be created.
-On a standard linux installation, this command should automatically open the folder of the experiment.
-If it does not, you have to manually navigate to the experiment folder to access the plots and evaluations (Consider using the ``--no-open`` flag in this case).
+Navigate to the experiment folder in your explorer to access the plots and evaluations.
 The evaluations are stored in ``postProcess.yaml``.